Hydrocodone Withdrawal & Detox in Orlando

 How Long Does It Take to Detox from Hydrocodone?

 Although recovery is a lifelong process, the detox process itself often concludes when withdrawal symptoms stop, usually within a week of the last hydrocodone dose.
 Medical detox can help ease you through withdrawal, but this is only the first step of recovery.
 Nothing but time and patience can expedite the healing process as your body recovers from hydrocodone.
-Data show that at least 90 days of rehab should occur to give you the best chance of long-term recovery.
+Data show that attending at least 90 days of rehab should give the best chance of long-term recovery.

 Hydrocodone Detox Center in Orlando

 The medical detox program at the Orlando Recovery Center is designed to help you overcome your hydrocodone use disorder in an environment that supports healing.
 Our 93-bed facility on the banks of Lake Ellenor outside downtown Orlando is fully licensed in Florida and accredited by The Joint Commission.
 We are staffed with experts in hydrocodone addiction treatment, including doctors, nurses, dietitians and therapists.
-Our detox services are integrated with rehab so there are no gaps in care when transitioning from detox to the rest of treatment.
+Our detox services are integrated with rehab, so there are no gaps in care when transitioning from detox to the rest of treatment.

 If you or a loved one struggles with hydrocodone, help is here.
 Contact the Orlando Recovery Center today and learn how we can help you quit hydrocodone.